-Since the mid-1990s, Konica Minolta has been working with companies in the seafood, meat, and poultry industries to help them develop and improve color testing and measurement methodologies within their operations.
-This has included working on a barge in the Pacific Northwest to help a fisheries association establish quality and nutritive content standards of Pacific salmon.
-To do this, the pink flesh of the salmon was measured using portable and bench-top spectrophotometer systems.

-Similarly in the North American beef industry, both colorimetry and spectrophotometry are being tested and used in various ways to classify the fat content of carcasses and cuts both on and off processing lines.
-This is done by quantifying the relative "marbling" of meat through precise reference to overall color.
-In the poultry industry, our portable spectrophotometers are now widely used on processing lines where the skin "yellowness" of carcasses is measured to determine fat content.
+Since the mid 1990s, Konica Minolta has been working with more and more operations in the seafood, meat and poultry industries worldwide to help them develop and improve color test and measurement methodologies for a broad range of factors.
+We have worked on a barge in the Pacific Northwest for a fisheries' association to help them establish quality and nutritive content standards for Pacific Salmon using portable and bench top spectrophotometer systems to measure the pink flesh.
+Similarly in the North American beef industry, both colorimetry and spectrophotometry are being tested and used in various ways to classify the fat content of carcasses and cuts, both on and off processing lines, by quantifying the relative "marbling" of meat by precise reference to overall color.
+In the poultry industry, our portable spectrophotometers are now in wide use every day on processing lines where they measure the skin "yellowness" of carcasses to determine fat content.